terra-money/docs/docs/learn/terra-station/download/terra-station-desktop.md

 ## Stake Luna

 Stake your Luna to a validator to start earning rewards.
 Before you stake, make sure you have Luna in your wallet.
-You can transfer Luna from an [exchange](#receive-tokens-from-an-exchange) or [swap coins](#swap-coins) you have for Luna.
+You can transfer Luna from an [exchange](#receive-tokens-from-an-exchange) or [another wallet](../send.md).

 1. Open Terra Station and click **Stake**.